Celebrating the sacraments is at the core of our parish life. Our big moments in life are marked in a solemn way from womb to tomb.

 » Read more about the Sacrament of Eucharist

-The Sacrament of Reconciliation(Confession) takes place each Saturday in St. James’ Church, Athboy from 2pm to 3pm in the Adoration Room.
+The Sacrament of Reconciliation(Confession) takes place each Saturday in St. James’ Church, Athboy at 5.45pm in the Adoration Room.
 (On the right as you enter the Church) –

 Confirmation celebrates the coming of the Holy Spirit.
 It incorporates us more deeply into Christ and “seals” us with the Holy Spirit.